 Post Office card account changes are fast approaching - are you prepared?

-We would like to alert our customers to the imminent Post Office card account closures for DWP benefit payments, and offer support and advice from our Welfare Benefit and Money Advice Team.
+We would like to alert our customers to the imminent Post Office card account closures for HMRC benefit payments, such as Child Benefit and Tax Credits from 30th November 21.
+If you have not contacted HMRC with alternative payment information your payments will stop!

 A Post Office card account is a special bank account, only available from the Post Office for automated government payments such as benefits.
 It is different to any other current or savings account offered by the Post Office.